keu/docs/guides/kubepod-operator.md

 ### Step 6: Create the DAG with the KubernetesPodOperator

-> **Note**: When creating new deployments, users of the Astro cloud will need to set one additional argument in the KubernetesPodOperator: `labels={"airflow_kpo_in_cluster": "False"}` to connect to a remote cluster.
+When you create new Deployments, you'll need to set one additional argument in the KubernetesPodOperator: `labels={"airflow_kpo_in_cluster": "False"}` to connect to a remote cluster.
 If you are trying to set up the KubernetesPodOperator connecting to a remote cluster in an existing deployment please contact Customer Support.

 The following DAG utilizes several classes from the Amazon provider package to dynamically spin up and delete Pods for each task in a newly created node group.
 If your remote Kubernetes cluster already has a node group available, you only need to define your task in the KubernetesPodOperator itself.